Zinapécuaro: History

 Two Purépecha words have been suggested as possible sources of the place name Zinapécuaro: tzinapo "obsidian" or tzinápecua "healing".
 The obsidian quarries near Ucareo include one of the largest known pre-Hispanic quarries in Mesoamerica and were already exploited in the early Formative period.
 In the late Classic period Ucareo was the principal source of obsidian at Tula and Xochicalco, and Ucareo obsidian was distributed throughout central Mexico, Oaxaca and the northern Yucatán, being found as far away as Chichen Itza.
 In the Postclassic period the area was controlled by the Tarascans, who built a temple there to worship Cuerauáperi, the mother goddess of Purépecha mythology.

 Around 1530, a Spanish settlement was founded at Zinapécuaro by the conquistador Don Luis Montañez.
 Zinapécuaro was first incorporated on 15 March 1825 as a partido in the department of Oriente in Michoacán.
 It became a free municipality on 5 February 1918.

+On 27 March 2022, twenty people were killed in a mass shooting in Las Tinajas, a neighbourhood in the town of Zinapécuaro.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and ten trustees (regidores), six elected by relative majority and four by proportional representation.
-The current president of the municipality is Alejandro Correa.
+The current president of the municipality is Jordan Reyes García.